colejarczyk/doc/userguide/merchants/account/account_updating.rst

 .. note::

-    The same like during merchant account creation, merchant will not receive password to his account automatically via email/sms message.
+    The same like during merchant account creation, merchant will **not** receive password to their account automatically via email nor SMS message.

-    You have to give it to him "in person".
+    You have to give it to them via some other channel or in person.